-November 2018 Update: These Zofran birth injury cases are moving forward.
+February 2019 Update: These Zofran birth injury cases are moving forward.
 The MDL judge is looking for 16 cases to go to trial.
-These cases will be chosen on October 31, 2018.

 Recent studies have shown Zofran, a commonly used anti-nausea drug can cause birth defects in children.
 Lawsuits are being filed in these cases because the drug's maker, GlaxoSmithKline, did not warn women that this drug could cause injuries to your unborn child if taken while pregnant.

 If you have taken Zofran and you fear your child may have a cleft lip or palate, heart defect, or another birth defect, it may be that you and your child are entitled to compensation because the injury was caused by Zofran.
 Call us today at 800-553-8082 to learn about your options or get a free online consultation and case evaluation.Zofran's History

 Zofran (generically called ondansetron) is a prescription drug belonging to the class of drugs known as antiemetic and selective 5-HT3 receptor antagonists.
 These drugs are for the treatment of nausea or vomiting from chemotherapy or surgery.

 Zofran is not a good drug for nausea.
 It is a great drug.
 For people taking chemotherapy in the early 90s -- you can count one of our lawyers among this group -- it was a total game changer.
 If you are getting chemotherapy or radiation -- particularly to your abdomen -- it can cause nausea that is absolutely awful.
 Since the FDA approved it in 1991 for nausea and vomiting for patients recovering from surgery or chemotherapy, it has made a tremendous impact on a large number of people.